revbayes/revbayes.github.io/tutorials/divrate/modules/branch_specific_bds.md

 root <- observed_phylogeny.rootAge()
 tree_length <- observed_phylogeny.treeLength()
 ```
-Additionally, we can initialize an iterator variable for our vector of
+Additionally, we initialize a variable for our vector of moves and monitors.
-moves:
 ```
-mvi = 0
+moves    = VectorMoves()
-mni = 0
+monitors = VectorMonitors()
 ```
 Finally, we create a helper variable that specifies the number of
 discrete rate categories, another helper variable for the expected
 number of rate-shift events, the total number of species, and the
 variation in rates.
 ```
-NUM_RATE_CATEGORIES = 4
+NUM_RATE_CATEGORIES = 6
 EXPECTED_NUM_EVENTS = 2
 NUM_TOTAL_SPECIES = 367
 H = 0.587405